introsde-2017-project/LocalDataService/README.md

 |Drama|Comedy|Romance|Action|Adventure|Thriller|Fiction|Animation|Horror|
 |-----|------|-------|------|---------|--------|-------|---------|------|

-then there is one class named as:
+then there is one class named as
 3) `Person.java` which has the following attributes:

 |firstName|lastName|userName|password|birthDate|FoodType|MovieGen|